openhab/openhab-addons/bundles/org.openhab.binding.ftpupload/README.md

 ## Logging and Problem Solving

-For problem solving, if binding logging is not enough, Apache FTP server logging can also be enabled by the following command in the karaf console:
+For problem solving, if binding logging is not enough, Apache FTP server logging can also be enabled by the following command in the Karaf console:

 ```
 log:set DEBUG org.apache.ftpserver